-While comparing 2 voltages, the op amp output will swing all the way to the opposite direction of the inverting input (-) voltage in relationship to the voltage set at the non inverting input (+).
+While comparing 2 voltages, the op amp comparator circuit output will swing all the way to the opposite polarity voltage of the inverting input (-) voltage in relationship to the voltage set at the non inverting input (+).

 - Lower (-) input V than reference voltage at (+) input = high output.

 - Higher (-) input V than reference voltage at (+) input = low output.

 - High output is a voltage that is as close to the positive supply as the op amp output can provide.

 - Low output is as close to the negative supply voltage as the output can provide.

 - Brief Schmitt trigger LM358 op amp comparator circuit

 - Brief voltage follower using single supply op amp LM358 operational amplifier circuit